Can You Torch Cold Patch Asphalt? Why You Shouldn’t DIY

 How to Get Cold Patch Asphalt to Harden

-Now that you know the answer to, “Can you torch cold patch asphalt?”, many home and property owners still want to know how to get cold patch asphalt to harden safely and effectively.
+Now that you know the answer to whether or not you can cold patch asphalt, many home and property owners still want to know how to get cold patch asphalt to harden safely and effectively.
 The first step in applying this type of asphalt repair is knowing how to soften patch asphalt.

 Additionally, if you have used an asphalt cold patch for repairs and it has started to ravel, sealcoating could help lock the aggregate in and make the patch last longer.
 At Superior Asphalt, we offer asphalt sealcoating services to preserve your asphalt’s lifespan and fix any DIY asphalt repairs gone wrong.